Palm Holding Limited ADGM Prepares for Private Placement on the SIX Swiss Exchange

 ABOUT PALM HOLDING LIMITED ADGM

-Palm Holding Limited ADGM is a diversified investment group overseeing Palm Gold Refinery FZE and SEC Jewellery LLC — two of the UAE’s leading entities in bullion refining, trading, and sustainable-commodities investment.
-Headquartered in Abu Dhabi Global Market (ADGM), Palm Holding Limited ADGM integrates advanced financial architecture, institutional governance, and ESG-compliant frameworks in collaboration with international custodians and banks.
+Palm Holding Limited ADGM is a diversified investment group overseeing Palm Gold Refinery FZE and SEC Jewellery LLC — two of the UAE’s leading entities in bullion refining, trading, and sustainable commodities.
+Headquartered in Abu Dhabi Global Market (ADGM), Palm integrates advanced financial architecture, institutional governance, and ESG frameworks in collaboration with international custodians and banks.
 Its network spans the UAE, Hong Kong, India, Cyprus, Singapore, and Switzerland.

 Media Contact: